gabrielmesquita8/gabrielmesquita8/README.md

 ## Hello, here a few things about me:

-- 🔭 I’m currently working at Sofist!
+- 🔭 I’m currently working at CI&T!
 - 🌱 I’m currently learning more about test automation and security information
 - 🇧🇷 Born and living in Brazil
 - 🥅 Goals: Maximize my knowledge in the Test Automation area